DojoBits/cncf/2024-may/README.md

 Hello and welcome to the CNCF Platform Engineering Meetup!

-Here you'll find all of the materials that you'll need to complete the `CNCF OWASP Top 10 Kubernetes K01` workshop.
+Here are all of the materials you need to complete the CNCF OWASP Top 10 Kubernetes K01 workshop.

+> Disclaimer: The resource references will *only* be valid for the duration of the event!

 ## Workshop Guides

-In this repository you can find two files:
+In this repository, you can find two files:

 > Note: Please DON'T open the cncf-owasp-k8s-top-10-k01-solution.md till the end of the workshop!